5635 N SCOTTSDALE ROAD, SUITE 170, SCOTTSDALE, ARIZONA 85250

 Questioned documents can be examined to determine the relative age of ink and to read indentations that may reveal writings that are invisible to the unaided eye.
-Rosemarie is also certified in the analysis and comparison of latent fingerprints, and can retrieve fingerprints from paper utilizing high intensity light, chemical and powder techniques.
-In addition, our laboratory can process questioned documents for DNA analysis.
+Rosemarie is also certified in the analysis and comparison of latent fingerprints and can retrieve fingerprints from paper utilizing high intensity light, chemical and powder techniques.
+Our laboratory can process questioned documents for DNA analysis.

-Rosemarie Urbanski has been a forensic questioned document examiner and expert witness for over twenty-five years.
-In 1988, she interned for three years under the tutorship of Mr. Arthur Walters, a world renown forensic document examiner and handwriting expert.
-Mr. Walters retired from the US Army Criminal Investigation Division, where he was the commander of the Forensic Document Laboratory.
-He also retired as the section head, Arizona Dept of Public Safety, Questioned Document Section.
+Rosemarie Urbanski has been a forensic questioned document examiner and expert witness for over thirty years.
+In 1988, she interned for three years under the tutorship of Arthur Walters, a world renown forensic document examiner and handwriting expert.
+Mr. Walters retired from the US Army Criminal Investigation Division where he was the commander of the Forensic Document Laboratory.
+He also retired as the section head of the Arizona Dept. of Public Safety, Questioned Document Section.
 Rosemarie continued working cases with Mr. Walters until his death in 1997.

-Rosemarie Urbanski holds a masters degree in forensic science, and has testified as an "expert witness" in federal, state, and municipal courts.
-She has taken advanced training in forensic microscopy, and is an active member of the Association of Forensic Document Examiners.
+Rosemarie Urbanski holds a masters degree in forensic science and has testified as an "expert witness" in federal, state, and municipal courts.
+She has taken advanced training in forensic microscopy and is an active member of the Association of Forensic Document Examiners.
 She is also a member of the Forensic Science Society, the American Society of Testing and Materials (ASTM), the International Association for Identification, Document Section, and the Association of Forensic Document Examiners.
 She is also a former adjunct professor, forensic document examination and comparison, at a local college.
-Recent cases that she has been retained include the US Justice Department, US Homeland Security, Arizona Attorney General's Office, Illinois Attorney General's Office, and the Jodi Arias murder trial.
+Recent cases that she has been retained include the US Justice Department, US Homeland Security, Arizona Attorney General's Office, and Illinois Attorney General's Office.

 If you wish to proceed with the forensic examination of a questioned document, please feel free to call our office to discuss your case.
-I will be happy to provide my curriculum vitae when requested.
+She will be happy to provide her curriculum vitae when requested.

-Forensic Questioned Document Examination offered in nationally and internationally.
+Forensic Questioned Document Examination offered nationally and internationally.

 Forensic Document Examination to include: